“To Be World-class Indian Bank”

 How It All Started

-It has about 87,555 employees and even has international presence.
-It makes available number of products and services which includes wholesale banking, Retail banking, Treasury, Auto (car) Loans, Two Wheeler Loans, Personal loans, Loan against Property and Credit Cards.
+It has about 87,555 employees and even has an international presence.
+It makes available a number of products and services which includes Wholesale banking, Retail banking, Treasury, Auto (car) Loans, Two Wheeler Loans, Personal loans, Loan against Property, and Credit Cards.

 HDFC Bank Marketing strategy and Interesting Facts behind its Success.

-b) Customer oriented – customer given the top priority, all the systems, processes and even the personal involved are trained and designed to serve the customer better.
+b) Customer-oriented – The customer is given the top priority, all the systems, processes, and even the person involved are trained and designed to serve the customer better.
 Customer viewed as an “opportunity”.

--The bank’s commitment to maintain the highest level of ethical standards, corporate governance, professional integrity, and regulatory compliance has helped it to become the customers’ primary choice.
+The bank’s commitment to maintaining the highest level of ethical standards, corporate governance, professional integrity, and regulatory compliance has helped it to become the customers’ primary choice.